andywar65/architettura/README.md

 `a-camera` standard block lets you choose the position of the camera.
 Only first camera will be rendered, if no camera is found a standard one will be placed at (0, 0, 0).

 `a-link` standard block allows you to link different pages on a click.
-The `TREE` attribute lets you select among parent, previous, next and first child page.
+The `LINK` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.
-You can also write an URL in the `TREE` field.
+You can also write an URL in the `LINK` field.

 `a-curvedimage` standard block is an open cylinder where you can project panoramic images.